SAP-samples/teched2022-DT264/exercises/ex0/README.md

   <img src="./images/tut1-5.png" width="60%" />
 </p>

  > **NOTE:** You might need to wait a few minutes or perform a re-login to the SAP BTP Cockpit for the new role collection to become active.
-Before that you might face an Access Denied error if you try to access the Launchpad service application.
+Before that you might face an Access Denied error if you try to access the application.

 ## Step 3: Access the SAP Build Work Zone standard Site Manager

-The Site Manager is an admin application for creating and maintaining launchpad sites and content.
+The Site Manager is an admin application for creating and maintaining Sites and content.

-1. Navigate to **Services > Instances and Subscriptions** and find the **Launchpad Service** entry in the **Subscriptions** tab.
+1. Navigate to **Services > Instances and Subscriptions** and find the service entry in the **Subscriptions** tab.
 You can either directly click the small icon within the list entry or open the entries detail page to see the **Go to Application** button on the top right.

 <p align="center">
   <img src="./images/tut1-6.png" width="95%" />